 Tiny little Dryden, Texas, population about 13, is one of just two communities in Terrell County, which sprawls across 2,358 square miles in the Chihuahuan Desert of southwest Texas.
-Like Dryden, the county, comprised mostly of large sheep and cattle ranches, is sparsely populated, with only about 1,100 people calling it home.
+Like Dryden, the county, comprised chiefly of large sheep and cattle ranches, is sparsely populated, with only about 1,100 people calling it home.

 The following year, a man named Beverly Carter Farley came to work for the Pecos Land and Cattle Company, remaining with them until the company was sold in 1895.
 He then bought several sections of land and ranched on his own.
 In 1908, he built the Dryden Hotel and a store.
 Four years later, in 1912, a combined schoolhouse, community center, and church were built to serve the community.

-Whole Ole Hobek stayed with the engineer, Ben Kilpatrick went back to the baggage car with David Trousdale, the Wells-Fargo express agent assigned to the train.
+Whole Ole Hobek stayed with the engineer, and Ben Kilpatrick went back to the baggage car with David Trousdale, the Wells-Fargo express agent assigned to the train.
 When the pair passed by a shipment of iced oysters, Trousdale picked up an ice mallet and hid it in his clothing.
 Kilpatrick then filled a bag with about $60,000, but, as he was preparing to leave, Trousdale struck him on the head with the ice mallet and killed him.
-The express manager then armed himself with the bandit’s gun and when Hobek grew impatient and came looking for his partner, Trousdale shot him.
+The express manager then armed himself with the bandit’s gun, and when Hobek grew impatient and came looking for his partner, Trousdale shot him.

 Agent Trousdale helped unload the dead bodies and turned over the six weapons the robbers had been carrying.
 The dead bodies of Ben Kilpatrick and Ole Hobek were held up for photographs and were later buried in a joint grave at the Cedar Grove Cemetery in Sanderson.

-By 1929 the population was 100 people but during the Great Depression the railroad closed the depot and moved its crews.
+By 1929 the population was 100 people, but during the Great Depression, the railroad closed the depot and moved its crews.
 As a result, many of the large area ranches broke up and sold out.
-With automobiles, local ranchers could drive to larger towns for supplies and by the 1930s Dryden had dwindled to just 50 residents and three businesses.
-It regained some population by the end of the 1940s but dropped again by the 1960s, when it still reported two businesses and 50 people.
+With automobiles, local ranchers could drive to larger towns for supplies, and by the 1930s, Dryden had dwindled to just 50 residents and three businesses.
+It regained some population by the end of the 1940s but dropped again by the 1960s when it still reported two businesses and 50 people.

 About 12 miles north of Dryden is a historic oasis in the desert called Meyers Spring.
-The spring, sitting in the midst of dry rocky terrain, has been used by people since prehistoric times.
+The spring, sitting in the midst of dry, rocky terrain, has been used by people since prehistoric times.
 At the spring is a rock shelter whose walls are covered with Indian pictographs.
 The spring breaks out from a bluff wall about 30 yards above the shelter.
 Thought to contain pictographs of several indigenous peoples, dating back as far as 3,000 years, the site was added to the National Register of Historic Places in 1972.

 The Camp Meyers site was excavated in 2007-2009 by Texas Tech University.
 The Bullis Camp Site is also listed on the National Register of Historic Places.

 Both Camp Meyers and the pictograph site are on private land called the Meyers Spring Ranch.
-Tours are available several times throughout the year through the Rock Art Foundation, located in San Antonio, who works in stewardship with the landowner.
+Tours are available several times throughout the year through the Rock Art Foundation, located in San Antonio, which works in stewardship with the landowner.